GRBurst/yakhl/readme.md

 Using k3d to run k3s in docker, see https://github.com/k3d-io/k3d?tab=readme-ov-file#usage.

 - K3s offers a more production ready environment than minikube
-- Plain K3s has several limitations when using as a plain service in your OS, e.g. it can be tedious to cleanup (there is a killall script, but that does not work on all OS, e.g. not possible to use in NixOS).
+- Plain K3s has several limitations when using as a plain service in your OS, e.g. it can be tedious to cleanup (there is a killall script, but that does not work on all OS, e.g. not possible to use in NixOS, see https://github.com/NixOS/nixpkgs/issues/98090).

 ## Usage